bchareyre/yade-mpi/doc/sphinx/formulation.rst

 Periodic boundary conditions
 ============================
 While most DEM simulations happen in $R^3$ space, it is frequently useful to avoid boundary effects by using periodic space instead.
 In order to satisfy periodicity conditions, periodic space is created by repetition of parallelepiped-shaped cell.
 In Yade, periodic space is implemented in the :yref:`Cell` class.
 The geometry of the cell in the reference coordinates system is defined by three edges of the parallepiped.
-The corresponding base vectors are stored in the columns of matrix :yref:`Cell.hSize`.
+The corresponding base vectors are stored in the columns of matrix $\mat{H}$ (:yref:`Cell.hSize`).

-The initial :yref:`Cell.hSize` can be explicitely defined as a 3x3 matrix at the begining of the simulation.
-There are no restricitions on the possible shapes: any parallelepiped is accepted as the initial undeformed period.
-If the base vectors are axis-aligned, defining the sizes of the cell along each axis can be more conveninent than defining the full hSize matrix; in that case one can simply define the vector :yref:`Cell.size`, reprensenting the lenghts of base vectors.
-The cell's geometry should generally not be modified via hSize or size during a simulation.
-The velocity gradient :yref:`Cell.velGrad` described below is the only variable that let the period deformation be correctly accounted for in constitutive laws and Newton integrator (:yref:`NewtonIntegrator`).
+The initial $\mat{H}$ can be explicitely defined as a 3x3 matrix at the begining of the simulation.
+There are no restricitions on the possible shapes: any parallelepiped is accepted as the initial cell.
+If the base vectors are axis-aligned, defining only their sizes can be more convenient than defining the full $\mat{H}$ matrix; in that case it is enough to define the norms of columns in $\mat{H}$ (see :yref:`Cell.size`).

+After the definition of the initial cell's geometry, $\mat{H}$ should generally not be modified by direct assignment.
+Instead, its deformation rate will be defined via the velocity gradient :yref:`Cell.velGrad` described below.
+It is the only variable that let the period deformation be correctly accounted for in constitutive laws and Newton integrator (:yref:`NewtonIntegrator`).

 Deformations handling
 ---------------------
 The deformation of the cell over time is defined via a matrix representing the gradient of an homogeneous velocity field $\nabla \vec{v}$ (:yref:`Cell.velGrad`).
 This gradient represents arbitrary combinations of rotations and stretches.
 It can be imposed externaly or updated by :yref:`boundary controllers <BoundaryController>` (see :yref:`PeriTriaxController` or :yref:`Peri3dController`) in order to reach target strain values or to maintain some prescribed stress.

-The velocity gradient is integrated automatically over time, and the cumulated transformation is reflected in the transformation matrix $\mat{F}$ (:yref:`Cell.trsf`). :yref:`Cell.hSize` will also be updated.
-The  update reads (it is similar for hSize), with $I$ the identity matrix:
+The velocity gradient is integrated automatically over time, and the cumulated transformation is reflected in the transformation matrix $\mat{F}$ (:yref:`Cell.trsf`) and the current shape of the cell $\mat{H}$.
+The per-step transformation update reads (it is similar for $\mat{H}$), with $I$ the identity matrix:

 .. math:: \next{\mat{F}}=(I+\nabla \vec{v} \Dt)\curr{\mat{F}}.

 $\mat{F}$ can be set back to identity at any point in simulations, in order to define the current state as reference for strains definition in boundary controllers.

-Changing the value of $\mat{F}$ will also initialize the cell deformation that is displayed graphically if :yref:`OpenGLRenderer.dispScale` is used.
-Therefore, the identity matrix is not the only meaningfull value that can be assigned to it.
-Suppose, for instance, that one wants to display cumulated displacements after a series of loading steps.
-If each loading step is resetting the deformations (:yref:`Cell.trsf`=Id), the graphical display will show by default the cell deformation corresponding to the last step.
-It would not be consistent if the reference bodies positions were defined in the first step (see :yref:`OpenGLRenderer::setBodiesRefSe3()`).
-However, if the per-step transformations $\mat{F}_1$, $\mat{F}_2$,... $\mat{F}_n$,... have been recorded, defining $\mat{F}=\mat{F}_n\times ...\times \mat{F}_2\times \mat{F}_1$ will let the cumulated cell deformation be displayed consistently with bodies displacements.
-Similarly, $\mat{F}=\mat{F}_n\times \mat{F}_{n-1}$ would display the cumulated deformations of the last two steps.
+It will have no effect on $\mat{H}$.

 Along with the automatic integration of cell transformation, there is an option to homothetically displace all particles so that $\nabla \vec{v}$ is applied over the whole simulation (enabled via :yref:`Cell.homoDeform`).
 This avoids all boundary effects coming from change of the velocity gradient.